C# – Update records with Dapper

 C# – Adding dynamic parameters with Dapper

-The simplest way to add dynamic parameters with Dapper is by passing in Dictionary<string, object>: You can also add dynamic parameter by using the DynamicParameters class.
+The simplest way to add dynamic parameters when executing queries with Dapper is by passing in Dictionary<string, object>, like this: Read more about how to add items to a dictionary.
+You can also add dynamic parameter by using the DynamicParameters class.
 You can use whichever approach is simplest in the given scenario.
-In this article, I’ll show examples of adding dynamic parameters in different scenarios.
-Add dynamic parameters one at … Read more
+In this article, … Read more

 C# – Using SQL transactions with Dapper

-Using TransactionScope is the simplest way to execute multiple SQL commands in a transaction.
+When you want to execute multiple SQL commands with Dapper in a transaction, using TransactionScope is the simplest option.
 Here’s an example of how to use it: When you call TransactionScope.Complete(), it commits the transaction.
 If you don’t call Complete(), it’ll rollback the transaction once it leaves the TransactionScope block.
-This keeps the code nice and clean and works well … Read more
+This keeps the code nice … Read more

 C# – Execute a SELECT query with Dapper